For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 Many perfectionists also experience high-functioning anxiety - that constant hum of tension, pressure, or urgency.
 You’re always bracing for something to go wrong or trying to stay three steps ahead, because slowing down feels unsafe.

-Healing perfectionism isn’t about lowering your standards - it’s about softening the pressure, reconnecting with your humanity, and allowing yourself to be fully seen without the mask of constant achievement.
+Healing perfectionism isn't about lowering your standards - it's about softening the pressure.

-To learn more about healing a harsh inner critic with mindfulness & self compassion, read here
+Learn more about healing a harsh inner critic with mindfulness & self compassion

-• In our work together, we'll slow down and get curious about where these patterns started - not to stay stuck in the past, but to understand why your nervous system learned to work so hard.
+• In our work together, we'll slow down and get curious about where these patterns started - not to stay stuck in the past, but to understand why your nervous system learned to work so hard in the first place.

 • Talk therapy integrating mindfulness and self-compassion tools to help you develop a kinder, more grounded relationship with yourself